 The world is digitising at break-neck speed.
-Recent research by IBM suggests 75% of millennials are now comfortable using biometric technology – be it fingerprint logins on our smartphones, facial recognition when we pass through the airport, or biometric enabled payment methods.
+Recent research by IBM suggests 75% of millennials are now comfortable using biometric technology – be it fingerprint logins on our smartphones, facial recognition when we pass through the airport, or biometric-enabled payment methods.
 Businesses of all sizes are using biometrics to streamline their operations.
 Let’s have a look at what they have to offer companies who enable their employees to work remotely.

 Working nine to five, what a way to make a living

 The phrase “working nine-to-five” is largely limited to Dolly Parton fans visiting karaoke bars.
 Modern employees, powered by connected technology, are singing a different tune.
 They are open to discard traditional ways of working.
-Many research studies have shown that people who can remote work and are both happier and more productive.
+Many research studies have shown that people who can remotely work and are both happier and more productive.

-The anywhere office is a very much a reality.
-This exponential trend has been fuelled smartphones, laptops, tablets, a rapid increase in capacity of mobile technology and a growing prevalence of Wi-Fi hotspots in public places.
+The anywhere office is very much a reality.
+This exponential trend has been fuelled smartphones, laptops, tablets, a rapid increase in the capacity of mobile technology and a growing prevalence of Wi-Fi hotspots in public places.
 Furthermore, better enabling services are on the horizon, as is 5G connectivity.

 “Numerous surveys have found that workers would choose flexible working over a pay rise.
 A study involving 8,000 global employees and employers conducted by Vodafone in 2016 found that three-quarters of companies worldwide have already adopted flexible working policies and 61% of them believe that it had increased their company’s profits.
 Even more convincingly, 83% reported that productivity was boosted by flexible hours rather than reduced by them.”